 The Christian School and Chapel for the Deaf is located in Barrio Pitahaya / Casa Blanca outside of Luquillo, Puerto Rico.
 It is the only English-language school for the Deaf in Puerto Rico and is staffed by teachers trained to work with the Deaf.
 All workers are called by God to work with the Deaf.
 Each worker is responsible to raise their own financial support.
 CSCD, INC. does not discriminate by race, gender, economic status or political ideology.

-We participate in Campbells Labels for Education, Boxtops4 Education, Goodsearch.com To learn more about the GoodShop and GoodSearch programs, visit THIS PAGE
+We participate in Boxtops4 Education, Goodsearch.com, and Amazon Smile as fundraisers.
+To learn more about the GoodShop and GoodSearch programs, visit THIS PAGE

 We have FOUR objectives for every student: